- POLITICS

 Humans need governance.

-The problem with surrender, in our fallen world, is not everyone’s gonna surrender to God.
+In our fallen world, not everyone’s gonna surrender to God.
 Loads of humans reject him.
 Loads of Christians don’t really wanna surrender either.
-And aren’t even sure we need to.

 And of course